dssgabriel/sve-string-routines-benchmarks/README.md

 - 256 MiB (8x L3 cache, guaranteed to be in DDR5 RAM)

 These specific sizes allow us to showcase the routines' behavior in two main scenarios:
-1. using half the cache size guarantees that the data always fits in a given cache level;
+1. using half the cache size guarantees that the data should always fit in a given cache level;
-2. using the full cache size means there is a chance that some of the data spills in a higher cache level.
+2. using the full cache size means there is higher likelyhood that some of the data spills in a higher cache level (and thus, may reduce performance).

 For routines that manipulate two strings (`memcmp`, `strcmp`, `strcpy` and `strncmp`), their length was divided by two to ensure that the sum of buffer sizes does not exceed the target memory footprint.
+All strings are initialized with random ASCII characters, and a null terminator is inserted at the end to ensure that routines must process the entire buffer to run to completion.

 Each measurement is sampled 31 times, which offers an accurate representation of runtime performance and stability.
-For small buffers, the execution time can be very short (less than 1 µs).
-In this case, the sampled execution time is obtained using the average execution time of an inner loop where the routine is called repeatedly.
+For smaller buffers, the execution time can be very short.
+In this case, the sampled execution time is obtained using the average runtime of an inner loop where the routine is called repeatedly.
 In order to ensure that data buffers are in cache before running the actual benchmark, a few iterations of warmup runs are performed.
 Peformance measurements are done using `clock_gettime` and the `CLOCK_MONOTONIC_RAW` clock, which provides a highly accurate resolution (up to the nanosecond scale).